Jonathansen230/Microsoft-Azure/README.md

 <img src="https://i.imgur.com/Kv0xwPb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 As you scroll down, you will name your Azure Virtual Machine (I am naming mine ExampleVM).
 You can choose your region, and operating system (for this example, I chose Windows 10 Pro, version 21H2 - x64 Gen2).
 After you choose your operating system, you can select the specs based off of your needs, the stronger your system, the more Azure will charge you.
 After that, you will be making your log in information into the Virtual Machine (My username for this example is ExampleVM1).
-Be sure to remember this username and password!
+Be sure to remember your username and password!
 </p>
 <br />
 </p>